Family is important to us here in the South. So naturally, Thanksgiving is one of our most cherished holidays.

 Now, we know what you might be thinking: “Where the heck do I get Lionfish?”
-If none of the seafood markets in your area carry Lionfish—and that’s a very real possibility—you can easily swap it out for a lean, flaky fish like Flounder.
+If none of the seafood markets in your area carry Lionfish—and that’s pretty likely, unfortunately—you can easily swap it out for a lean, flaky fish like Flounder.

 Compleat West Indies Salad

-For a lighter, healthier, but still delicious dish, try a West Indies Salad with fresh Gulf crabmeat.
+For a lighter and healthier (but still delicious) dish, try a West Indies Salad with fresh Gulf crabmeat.
 This dish is a South Alabama classic, and this recipe from Chef Steve Zucker (of Baumhower’s and Dauphin’s) is one of the finest around.